From Umbrellas to Billionaires — the Life of Jim Maguire

 —James J. Maguire

 Purchased for $5,000 — with some unusual financing, Jim said — the Club Circle home was the center of the Maguire universe.
-One of 9 children, Jim said “we lived like millionaires and really didn’t have much.
+One of 9 siblings, Jim said “we lived like millionaires and really didn’t have much.
 Dad was a hard worker (the Jersey City native was employed in the textiles business in NYC), but money was hard to come by back then.
 We were always a very happy family, though.
 The highlight was coming to the shore for the summer.
 Dad loved Monmouth Beach so much.”
 His father, who died in March 1975, was the “best man I ever knew,” said Jim.

 Great recount of a great man.
 Drove him to and from work countless times on the ferry.